A

 SUN RES Sunlight resistant.

-Superconductors Materials whose resistane and magnetic permeability are infinitesimal at absolute zero (-273°C).
+Superconductors Materials whose resistance and magnetic permeability are infinitesimal at absolute zero (-273°C).

 Surface Resistivity The ratio of the potential gradient parallel to the current along its surface to the current per unit width of the surface, usually expressed in ohms.
 Note: Surface resistivity of a material is numerically equal to the surface resistance between two electrode forming opposite sides of a square, the square size being immaterial.